altocodenl/tagaway/readme.md

 - emails (hash): key is email, value is username

+- emailtoken:TOKEN (hash): key is token, value is email.
+Used to verify email addresses.

 - invites (hash): key is email, value is {firstName: STRING, token: ..., sent: INT (date), accepted: UNDEFINED|INT (date)}

 - verify (hash): key is token, value is email.
 Deleted after usage.